cakh/UR5-VR-Simulation/Tutorial/ros_setup.md

 Now you have the catkin package with all the required packages on your ROS side.

 ## Step 2: Control the robot in Unity
+> This step is done in ROS-PC and not Unity-PC

 > As mentioned in [Readme.md](https://github.com/cakh/UR5-VR-Simulation/blob/main/README.md), Unity is set up in the ROS-PC to test if it is working.
 Afterwards, another Unity-PC is set up with Unity installed in it and connected to ROS-PC via ethernet or router.

 1. Download and install [Unity Hub](https://docs.unity3d.com/2020.1/Documentation/Manual/GettingStartedInstallingHub.html) from the official website and add a new project.
 Select the options as seen in the follwing image: